OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 ## User IDs

-Make sure your usernames/user IDs are case insensitive.
+Make sure your usernames/user IDs are case-insensitive.
 User 'smith' and user 'Smith' should be the same user.
 Usernames should also be unique.
 For high-security applications, usernames could be assigned and secret instead of user-defined public data.

 ### Email address as a User ID